-As of July 1, 2003, students must submit a current psychological evaluation, audiological report, or other professional documentation to the Dean of Students for review.
+As of July 1, 2003, students must submit a current psychological evaluation, audiological report, or other professional documentation to the Director of Compliance for review.
 A current evaluation is defined as occurring within the past two years.
 An Individualized Education Plan (IEP) from a high school does not provide the information needed to make an informed decision; however, an IEP can be submitted as extending documentation.
 Verbal requests for assistance cannot be accepted.

-Once the relevant documentation is received, a representative from Student Services will review and render a decision.
+Once the relevant documentation is received, the Director of Compliance will review and render a decision.
 A Notice of Accommodations will be prepared for the student.
-A meeting will be called between Student Services representative(s), student, and family representative(s), if applicable, to review the accommodations.
+A meeting will be called between the Director of Compliance, student, and family representative(s), if applicable, to review the accommodations.
 Once the Notice of Accommodations is signed, Central Penn will provide the accommodations listed.